The Orchestra of the Friday Morning Music Club

 During the last decade the orchestra has gone through a revitalization process symbolized in the group’s adoption of the name Avanti in 2009.
 This process has been characterized by the development of an ensemble-culture that insists on quality at every step of the way.
 Saelzer believes that good performances are expressive performances, and that these are only possible when personal preparation and group collaboration align in the pursuit of unity.
 This strategy has been successful in attracting highly qualified instrumentalists who identify with this way of music-making.

 Connect with Us

 Requirements for Orchestra Performance

-String players interested in becoming Orchestra Performing members of the Club should e-mail the Orchestra Manager at firstname.lastname@example.org or email@example.com to arrange an audition, which generally requires the candidate to prepare a selection of his or her choice and two orchestral excerpts (sent in advance) and play them before a three-member orchestra audition committee.
-All other instrumentalists should schedule auditions through the FMMC Auditions Chair, firstname.lastname@example.org.
+Instrumentalists interested in becoming Orchestra Performing members of the Club should e-mail the Orchestra Manager at firstname.lastname@example.org and email@example.com to arrange an audition, which generally requires the candidate to prepare a selection of his or her choice and two orchestral excerpts (sent in advance) and play them before a three or more member orchestra audition committee.
 For more information, see our Auditions page.
-Generally, principal wind players are expected to perform at the skill level appropriate for a chamber or solo performer on their instrument.
 Performers who have achieved FMMC Solo or Chamber Performance membership through audition may play in the orchestra at the invitation of the orchestra committee.